Tipping in Mexico is customary. It is something that you will need to do every day of your trip.

 Gas Station Workers

 Typically, they will also wipe your windows for you.
 Be sure to give them a tip of 20 pesos or so.
+If you really don’t want them to wipe your windows, you can always say so.

 Do you have any additional questions about tipping in Mexico or about planning a trip here generally?
 Feel free to reach out and we will get back to you ASAP.